-Six physical education units are required of all students, except transfer students, whose requirements are based on entering status.
-Sophomore transfer students need 4 units and junior transfers, 2 units.
+Four physical education units are required of all students, except transfer students.
+All transfer students shall complete two physical education units.
 Students who do not feel safe in deep water are encouraged to take a swimming course.

 Most physical education courses meet two hours a week for one semester, for 2 physical education units.
 Some courses, however, meet for half a semester, for 1 physical education unit.

 The physical education department does not offer a physical education major program but does offer two courses for academic credit: Women in Sport and Sport Pedagogy.
 Also offered is an academic independent credit option as well as an Educational Studies Minor (see below).
 See the end of the physical education listings for these courses in the Physical Education and Athletics chapter of the course catalogue.